Chris O'Grady: Bolton Wanderers

 On 2 September 2019, O'Grady signed a contract until the end of the season with League One side Bolton Wanderers, following the termination of his contract at Oldham Athletic.
 Due to injury, his debut didn't come until 19 October, when he came on as a late substitute in a 1–3 defeat against Rochdale with his first start coming three days later, when he played the full 90 minutes in Bolton's first win of the season, a 2–0 away win against Bristol Rovers.
 His first goals came on 29 October when he scored twice in a 3–1 win against Manchester City U21 in the EFL Trophy, with his first league goal coming in Bolton's next match, as he opened the scoring against Fleetwood Town, Bolton winning 2–1, their third win in a row.
 On 26 June it was announced O'Grady would be one of 14 senior players released at the end of his contract on 30 June.

 Ilkeston Town

 On 24 May 2022, he signed for Ilkeston Town.

 Grantham Town

 On 11 February 2023, he joined Grantham Town.

+Shirebrook Town

+In August 2024, O'Grady joined United Counties League Premier Division side Shirebrook Town.

+Mickleover

+On 28 January 2025, O'Grady signed for Northern Premier League Premier Division side Mickleover.

+He made his debut for Mickleover on the same day during a 3–1 against Ashton United in a rearranged fixture during which he also scored his only goal for the club.

+His last start for the club was a 6–1 defeat against Macclesfield on 10 February 2025, and his last game for Mickleover was as a second-half substitute during a 6–0 loss against Worksop Town.

+O'Grady then left the club on 18 March upon the expiration of his contract.